Stakes high for Iraq as Mosul offensive looms

 It's a race against time: this will be an improvised base for troops from Iraq's 9th Armored Division amid final preparations for the assault to end ISIS' control of Iraq's second largest city and the group's last major stronghold in the country.

-Iraqi troops were last in this part of northern Iraq in the summer of 2014, when they were fleeing the rampant advance of ISIS fighters.
+Iraqi troops were last in this part of northern Iraq in summer 2014, when they were fleeing the rampant advance of ISIS fighters.

 Now, as part of an agreement with the Kurdistan Regional Government and the United States, they are preparing to reverse that humiliating loss.

+"Today, you are closer than any time in the past to get rid of Daesh's injustice and tyranny," Iraqi Prime Minister Haider al Abadi told the people of Mosul on Tuesday, in the first live official telecast of state media to Mosul from Baghdad.

-Some 4,000 troops of the Iraqi Security Forces (ISF) are expected to arrive in this sector within days.
+Some 4,000 troops of the Iraqi Security Forces are expected to arrive in this sector within days.
 Among the advance party of some 160 soldiers, relations with local Kurdish Peshmerga officers appear cordial and the mood relaxed.

 There are regular meetings between the two sides and a Joint Operations Room has been set up.
 The Kurds -- who have played a key role in the fightback against ISIS -- say their role will be to support the ISF when the offensive gets underway, but they won't enter Mosul itself, a largely Sunni-Arab city.

-At newly-established frontlines, bulldozers carve deep trenches out of the flinty soil to deter the most feared of ISIS' weapons -- large suicide truck bombs.
-The villages immediately behind the frontlines, occupied by ISIS until recent months, are still empty, some of their buildings obliterated by airstrikes.
+At newly established front lines, bulldozers carve deep trenches out of the flinty soil to deter the most feared of ISIS' weapons: large suicide truck bombs.
+The villages immediately behind the front lines, occupied by ISIS until recent months, are still empty, some of their buildings obliterated by airstrikes.

 Moats filled with oil

 When asked when the attack will begin, Iraqi and Peshmerga officers have the same one-word answer: "Soon."
-It's widely thought that the multi-pronged offensive will begin in the second half of this month.
+It's widely thought that the multipronged offensive will begin in the second half of this month.
 In the meantime, there's been an uptick in coalition airstrikes -- mainly by US, French and British aircraft -- in and around Mosul.

 By day there is scant evidence of movement or an ISIS presence among the ruined villages they still control to the east of Mosul.
 But Kurdish fighters say the enemy uses the cover of night to approach their positions with mortars and snipers.

 Everyone expects a tough battle ahead.
-In the two years it has held Mosul, ISIS has built an elaborate network of defenses, including moats filled with oil that stretch around the outskirts of the city -- ready to be set ablaze to obscure the vision of coalition air power.
+In the two years it has held Mosul, ISIS has built an elaborate network of defenses, including moats filled with oil that stretch around the outskirts of the city, ready to be set ablaze to obscure the vision of coalition air power.

-US military officials estimate there are some 3,500 -- 5,000 ISIS fighters, a mixture of Iraqis and foreign fighters, in Mosul.
+US military officials estimate there are 3,500-5,000 ISIS fighters, a mixture of Iraqis and foreign fighters, in Mosul.
 ISIS supporters claim there are at least 7,000 fighters there.

 Challenges ahead